 Figure 6.8.2.1: Procedure for admin authentication and authorization to perform Management and Orchestration (MANO) functions, applicable for each of the domains: NFVI and VNF.

-Step 1: The admin sends an authentication request to the Authentication Server (AS) that is part of the Key Distribution Center (KDC).
+Step 1: The admin (i.e., client) sends an authentication request to the Authentication Server (AS) that is part of the Key Distribution Center (KDC).
+The Kerberos configuration (e.g., KDC deployment, principals, realms) is implementation specific and out of 3GPP scope.
+The KDC does not need to be collocated with the resource, in this case the resource is the VNF or the NFVI depending on the administrative task and role.
+The interface between the admin and the KDC is out of 3GPP scope.

-Editor’s note: It is FFS whether the interaction between the Admin and the KDC is in scope of 3GPP.
+NOTE: The Kerberos protocol has built-in security measures for protection of messages on the interface between a client and the KDC such as timestamps, cache, and symmetric key cryptography.

 Step 2: Upon successful authentication the KDC issues a Ticket Granting Ticket (TGT) to the admin.